 On August 11, 1994, a compact disc exchanged hands during the first ever online sale.
 This transaction would mark an important shift in the way we shop and do business.
 It was the birth of ecommerce, the buying and selling of goods and services online.

 Today, ecommerce is powered by a massive ecosystem of technologies and digital platforms from website builders to payment gateways to social media sales channels.
-It continues to grow, with global ecommerce sales projected to reach $8 billion and account for 23.6% of all retail activity by 2026.
+It continues to grow, with global ecommerce sales projected to reach $8 trillion and account for 23.6% of all retail activity by 2026.
 It’s no wonder that new technology emerges every day, enabling businesses and creators to more easily sell products to customers online.

 Ahead, explore the ins and outs of ecommerce: how it works, types of ecommerce models, online shopping trends, and the benefits of selling online.
 Plus, learn how to start an ecommerce business and launch your own big idea.